ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Service E2E and Per-link KPIs

-The application will be able to retrieve a topology at any layer from the controller via the SIMAP API and from the response it will be able to navigate to and retrieve any KPIs for selected topology entity.
+The application will be able to retrieve a topology at any layer from a controller via the SIMAP API and from the response it will be able to navigate to and retrieve any KPIs for selected topology entity.

 ## Capacity Planning